Academany/FabAcademy-Handbook/local_instructor_and_remote_guru_responsibilities_.md

     * bill of materials (BOM), preferably with part numbers

-    * electronics design files (Eagle/Image/.cad/kokopelli - whatever used)
+    * electronics design files (Eagle schematic and board/.cad - whatever used)

     * code